Toxin95/SudokuReact/README.md

-# Just a simple Sudoku game made in React
+# Just a simple Sudoku game made in React 18.2.0
 using https://github.com/robatron/sudoku.js/ library

 # How to run
+- download repository
+- install npm dependencies
-download repository and run in terminal:
+- run in terminal:
 ### `npm start`

 Runs the app in the development mode.\